 His compositions have been presented widely at festivals and conferences, including: ISSTC 2014, Composition in the 21st Century (Dublin, 2014), Noise in/and/as Music (Huddersfield, 2013), Atelierfrankfurt (Frankfurt, 2011), Música Viva (Lisbon, 2010), Béal Festival (Dublin, 2010), Japan Electroacoustic Festival (2009), ISCM World Music Days (Gothenburg, 2009), Future Sonic (Manchester, 2007), and by many ensembles and soloists, including: Ex-Machina (Brazil), Concorde (Ireland), Ensemble Chimera (England), Projektgruppe Neue Musik Bremen (Germany), EA Revue (Ireland), Grup XXI (Spain), Ensemble GuitArt (Germany), Hear This Space (England), Acousmain (Germany), and notes inégales (England).

-An active performer of computer music, he co-founded Dublin Sound Lab (2008), a contemporary music performance group, through which he has collaborated with many Irish and international composers and performers, including: Karlheinz Essl, Garth Knox and Peter Ablinger.
-He has performed with the group in Ireland, England, France and Romania, and in 2013 he produced and directed the critically acclaimed Irish premiere of Kaija Saariaho’s seminal chamber work, Maa.
-With Dublin Sound Lab, he commissioned and curated Places and Responses, a major collaboration involving Peter Ablinger, Gráinne Mulvey, Rob Canning and Piaras Hoban, for 2014 Tiger Dublin Fringe Festival.
+An active performer of computer music, he co-founded the contemporary music performance group Dublin Sound Lab (2008), through which he has collaborated with many Irish and international composers and performers, including: Karlheinz Essl, Garth Knox and Peter Ablinger.
+He has performed with the group in Ireland, England, France and Romania, and in 2013 he produced and directed the critically acclaimed Irish premiere of Kaija Saariaho’s seminal concert-length chamber work, Maa.
+With Dublin Sound Lab, he commissioned and curated Places and Responses, a major collaboration involving Peter Ablinger, Gráinne Mulvey, Rob Canning and Piaras Hoban, for Tiger Dublin Fringe Festival 2014.